-Trump is among a growing group of world leaders infected with covid-19
+Trump is among a growing group of world leaders infected with the coronavirus

 Dominican President Luis Abinader

 Three weeks before a presidential vote in the Dominican Republic in July, the leading candidate Luis Abinader and his wife announced they had tested positive for the virus.
-Abinader went into isolation, recovered, and won the election.
+Abinader went into isolation, recovered and won the election.

-Bolivian interim President Jeanine Anez
+Bolivian interim president Jeanine Áñez

-Bolivia’s interim President Jeanine Anez is a candidate in this month’s presidential race following a bout with covid-19 in July.
+Bolivia’s interim president, Jeanine Áñez, was a candidate in this month’s presidential race following a bout with covid-19 in July.
+She dropped out in mid-September, citing the need to unite the conservative bloc.

 Prince Albert II of Monaco

-In March, the head of the tiny Mediterranean city-state of Monaco, Prince Albert II, was the first world leader reported to have contracted covid-19.
+In March, the head of the tiny Mediterranean city-state of Monaco, Prince Albert II, was the first world leader reported to have contracted the novel coronavirus.